 Cons

-The Panasonic Lumix S5 has been around for a good two years now, and a shiny new version has very recently been announced.
-This makes for some terrific value among used models for sale.
-The Panasonic Lumix S5 II stole headlines at the start of 2023 for its comprehensive suite of video features and sub-2K price.
-Panasonic has made no secret of the fact that the S5 line is designed to be the full-frame equivalent of the popular, video-oriented GH cameras for Micro Four Thirds.
+The Panasonic Lumix S5 II stole headlines at the start of 2023 for its comprehensive suite of video features and sub-2K price, it made for some terrific value among used S5 models for sale.
+Panasonic was clear that the S5 line is designed to be the full-frame equivalent of the popular, video-oriented GH cameras for Micro Four Thirds.

 The Lumix S5 produces sharp, vivid images full of vibrant colour, and boasts a rack of useful features, including an electronic shutter for silent shooting.
 This can manage shutter speeds of up to 1/8000sec – decent, but rivals are faster.
 It can also use the sophisticated stabilisation system to stitch together eight separate exposures with adjustments to the sensor position, resulting in a 96MP image.